salebab/phpkafka/README.md

 phpkafka
 ========

+**Note: The library is not supported by author anymore.
+Please check other forks or make your own.**

 PHP extension for **Apache Kafka 0.8**.
 It's built on top of kafka C driver ([librdkafka](https://github.com/edenhill/librdkafka/)).
 It makes persistent connection to kafka broker with non-blocking calls, so it should be very fast.